-You know the expression, cheap like borscht?
-Well, here it is, dinner doesn’t get any more affordable, it’s also vegetarian and can easily be adapted for vegan, not to mention, it’s delicious!
-With the new year and all those resolutions of eating healthier and saving money, this couldn’t be more perfect, enjoy!
+You’ve heard the expression cheap like borscht?
+Well, here it is; dinner doesn’t get any more affordable; it’s vegetarian and easily adapted for vegan.
+Not to mention, it’s delicious!
+With the new year and all those resolutions of eating healthier and saving money, this couldn’t be more perfect.

 1 28oz can plus 4 oz of stewed tomatoes

 3/4 cup green beans, chopped or fresh/frozen peas or both

 One medium beet, scored so the colour seeps out